Helloacademy, Print Help

 Have you ever created an impressive print design only to find a thin white line at the very edge?
 If you discover a thin white line at the edge of your print upon receiving it, you must have forgotten to include a printing bleed in your artwork.

 Now, what is bleed for printing?
 Bleed is the extra space around the outside of your document that will be cut off during production.
-It is essential in printing almost all types of paper print products including business cards, presentation folders, canvas prints and even banners.
+It is essential in printing almost all types of paper print products including business cards, presentation folders, canvas prints, flags, and even banners.

 Print documents usually have crop marks which indicate where the cutting machine needs to cut.
 Although new cutting technology has made it easier to cut print products more accurately, it can’t always cut perfectly.